akstealthay/anoy/README.md

 ## How to contribute

+Anyone with basic knowledge of [jQuery](https://jquery.com/) and [Python](https://www.python.org/) can contribute to `Anoy`.

+Contributing to `Anoy` is simple.
+You can

+1. Fix an existing bug.
+Browse through the complete list [here](https://github.com/frictionle/anoy/issues).
+2. Have a feature idea? [share](https://github.com/frictionle/anoy/issues/new) it with us.

 There is a crisp documentation written on [How to contribute](https://github.com/frictionle/anoy/wiki/How-to-contribute); you can follow that and get started :smile:

 ## Issues